Translation of the Final Fantasy IV Documents on Settings Book

 Chief Industries: manufacturing, agriculture

-The Martial Nation in Command of Eight Armies, the World's Strongest - This Is Baron
+The Martial Nation in Command of Eight Armies, the World's Mightiest Power - This Is Baron

 The country with the longest history and the strongest military might.
-The Baronian Army, the name of which makes all countries tremble, is divided into eight separate corps.
-Among these, the one whose history goes back the farthest is the Personal Guard.
-Their duty is to act as the king's personal bodyguards; all the corps' personnel are chosen on a hereditary basis.
+All countries tremble before the very name of the Baronian Army, whose imposing fighting force is divided into eight separate corps.
+Of these, the one with the longest history is the Royal Guard, whose duty is to act as the king's personal bodyguards.
+All the members of the Royal Guard are chosen on a hereditary basis.

-Next formed were the Dragon Knights.
-Long ago, they gained the power to control flying dragons, a strength which came to be called "the soaring blitz".
-[Note: this might be an idiom with which I am unfamiliar.]
-For a long time, the Dragon Knight Corps was secure in its place at the head of the army, but, in recent years, it has been knocked from its perch by the development of airships.
-As the flying dragons were instantly replaced by the airships, with their maneuverability and mass production, the Airship Corps replaced the Dragon Knights at the head of the Baronian Army.
-The Airship Corps, also known as the Red Wings, is a highly elite unit which excels in flight technique.
+Next formed were the Dragon Knights, who possessed the ability to control flying dragons - a power which came to be called "the soaring blitz."
+For a long time, the Dragon Knight Corps was secure in its place at the head of the army, but in recent years, it has been knocked from its perch by the development of airships.
+As the flying dragons were instantly replaced by the airships, with their maneuverability and ability to be mass-produced, so, too, did the Airship Corps replace the Dragon Knights at the head of the Baronian Army.
+The Airship Corps, also known as the Red Wings, is an elite & highly-selective unit whose members excel in aerial flight skills.
 One mustn't forget the existence of the Dark Knight Corps, either.
-The Dark Knights, more skilled in combat than anyone else in the army, all started as general-issue soldiers, but each year, a number of chosen ones undergo the test of the Dark Sword and assume the Dark Force (negative energy).
-[Note: as you might have noticed, the above assertion about the Dark Knights being "more skilled in combat than anyone else in the army" somewhat contradicts information included in the profile of the Dragon Knights in Cain's section, which implies that the Dragon Knights are the most proficient in hand-to-hand combat.
+The Dark Knights, the most capable combatants in the army, all started as general-issue soldiers, but each year, a chosen few undergo the test of the Dark Sword and assume the Dark Force (negative energy).
+[Note: as you might have noticed, the above assertion about the Dark Knights being "the most capable combatants in the army" somewhat contradicts information included in the profile of the Dragon Knights in Cain's section, which implies that the Dragon Knights are the most proficient in hand-to-hand combat.
 Perhaps the Dragon Knights are the most naturally gifted in combat, but the Dark Knights' assumed supernatural abilities put them at an unfair advantage?]

 [Above this title is a map of the world, denoting - you guessed it - territory held by the country of Baron.
 The book does this for every country; I wish I had enough image-editing know-how to overlap all the maps to make an all-in-one reference to who holds what in the FF4 world.
 Baron's territorial claim isn't anything unfamiliar to FF4 fans, though - just what one would expect.
 (Baron does own the mountain range ringing the Damcyan Desert's southern border, though.
 It is also of interest to note that neither Baron nor Damcyan lays claim to either Mist or the mountain path leading into it.)]